-When you receive the Loftenna you will receive two components: (1) the antenna and unun combined and (2) the counterpoise loom.
+When you receive the Loftenna you will receive two components: (1) the antenna and (2) the unun and counterpoise unit.

 The unun is fastened to one end of the antenna and this device goes at the BOTTOM...it is used to cause the aerial to hang correctly.
 (Photos to follow).

 Pull the support cord tight but not bar tight!
 The wires of the aerial are the important part and they should be 'pretty tight', that is not sagging on the floor!

 Feed the unun with coax to the rig.

-- The unun case is not waterproof - hang it outdoors by all means, but maybe tape it or shelter it from the worst of the weather!
+- The unun case is not properly waterproof - hang it outdoors by all means, but maybe tape it or shelter it from the worst of the weather!

 - According to the RSGB calculator you will need 4.7m of free space for the latest OfCom EMF regs but I think it might be less.
 If it's in your loft though I imagine it is automatically compliant as it's likely to be 4.7m high!!